trothr/chicory/doc/packages.md

 | ------------- | --------- | ---------------------------------------------------------------------------------------------- |
 | wget          | 1.19.5    | first package built with Chicory-ized Musl libc                                                |
 | tcl           | 8.5.19    | cannot build static                                                                            |

+SourceForge does not facilitate automated downloads.
+In fact, it kinda hinders them.
+We'll put SourceForge URLs in this list when we can, but sometimes you just have to search for the source and download it manually.

 ## Chicory docs